rdpoor/mu/README.md

 ## todo

-* Refactor: /lib /src /test /examples /sketches
+* Add has_errors and get_errors methods to Stream objects.
-* Create "rebuild from scratch" Makefile for Mu01
+* Refactor: /lib /src /test /examples /sketches  [partly]
-* Create a way to save and restore period data in PsiStream
+* Create "rebuild from scratch" Makefile for Mu01 [partly]
 * Add doxygen comments
 * Add 'make docs' to Makefile
 * Make it easy to run unit tests with libgmalloc turned on.